-DHA (Docosahexaenoic acid) is an Omega 3 fatty acid required for the normal development of the brain and nervous system of a puppy or kitten as they grow.
+DHA (Docosahexaenoic acid) is an Omega 3 fatty acid required for normal brain and nervous system development.
 DHA is one of the primary fats found in the brain, eyes and nerves.

-The ADVANCE™ range of dry growth diets for puppies and kittens have been designed to facilitate healthy brain and vision development through enhanced levels of DHA, as well as the nutrient Choline.
-They are proudly made in the Central Tablelands in NSW and offer a 100% money back guarantee.
+The ADVANCE™ range of dry growth diets for puppies and kittens have been formulated with Omega 3 DHA and Choline to support healthy brain and vision development to encourage learning.
+ADVANCE™ dry products are proudly made in the Central Tablelands in NSW and offer a 100% money back guarantee.

 If you have any questions or would like to speak to our Breeder Services team, please contact us.